 INTRODUCTION: Thank you for your interest in this property.
-This Resident Selection Plan helps to ensure applicants are selected for occupancy in accordance with Northwest Real Estate Capital Corp's (NWRECC) policies, applicable affordable program requirements, and State & local laws.
+This Resident Selection Plan helps to ensure applicants are selected for occupancy in accordance with Northwest Real Estate Capital Corp.'s (NWRECC) policies, applicable affordable program requirements, and State & local laws.
 NWRECC's policy is one of equal opportunity and non-discrimination and is compliant with Title VI of the Civil Rights Act of 1964; Section 504 of the Rehabilitation Act of 1973, Americans with Disabilities Act, Fair Housing Act, HUD's Equal Access Rule; the Age Discrimination Act, and the Affirmative Fair Housing Marketing Plan requirements.
-No applicant will be unlawfully denied housing based on race, color, religion, sex, familial status, disability, age, marital status, national origin, sexual orientation, or gender identity.
+No applicant will be unlawfully denied housing based on race, color, religion, sex, familial status, disability, age, marital status, national origin, source of income including rental assistance, domestic violence victims, gender identity sexual orientation, or gender identity.
 Applicants must meet all eligibility and program requirements established by the agency(s) governing this property and this Resident Selection Plan to gain admission to this property.
 NWRECC prohibits bias, including favoritism towards friends or relatives or in other situations where there may be a conflict of interest in the selection process.